codingupastorm/sc-docs/docs/smart-contracts-basic-theory.rst

 Smart contracts are also capable of storing (persisting) data.
 If they could not do this, it would be impossible for them to achieve the required level of sophistication.
 You might be asking a question at this point: if a smart contract is stored on every node in the blockchain but gets run on random nodes, what happens to any data it stores when running?
 The answer is that any data stored by a smart contract is broadcast across all nodes on the network.
 A smart contract on any node has up-to-date copies of its “database”.

 .. note::
     When a new smart contract or a transaction invoking a smart contract is distributed across the network as part of a block, each node that receives the block runs the smart contract during the consensus building process.
-If a smart contract is found to be invalid (non-deterministic for example), the block containing the smart contract is rejected.
+If a smart contract is found to be invalid (non-deterministic for example), the smart contract is not deployed.

 Using .NET for smart contracts
 ------------------------------